isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

   five⅋₁ = ∣ ∣ ∣ ∣ ∣ □
 ```

 The square `def:□` can be input as [`sq`](AgdaMode).
-Whether or not this syntax is
+Whether or not this syntax
-better than our previous attempt is in the eye of the beholder.
+is better than our previous attempt is in the eye of the beholder.
 Suffice it to
 say that we will always need some sort of terminal value when doing this style
 of associativity to build values.

 Mixfix parsing gets even more interesting, however.
 We can make *delimited
-operators* by enclosing an underscore with syntax on either side.
-For example,
+operators* like in @sec:integers by enclosing an underscore with syntax on
-the mathematical notation for the floor function (integer part) is
+either side.
+For example, the mathematical notation for the floor function
-$\lfloor{x}\rfloor$, which we can replicate in Agda:
+(integer part) is $\lfloor{x}\rfloor$, which we can replicate in Agda:

 ```agda
   postulate